biobakery/MetaPhlAn/README.md

   --ignore_archaea      Do not profile archeal organisms --stat_q              Quantile value for the robust average
                         [default 0.1]
+  --ignore_markers IGNORE_MARKERS
+                        File containing a list of markers to ignore.
   --avoid_disqm         Descrivate the procedure of disambiguating the quasi-markers based on the
                         marker abundance pattern found in the sample.
 It is generally recommended too keep the disambiguation procedure in order to minimize false positives